google/timesketch/docs/learn/notebook.md

 in the conainer.
 This is done so that configuration elements that point to your home directory still work inside the container.
 2. Change the UID/GID of the picatrix container to match that of your own UID/GID
-3. Add a record to your /etc/hosts file to point to localhost in case you run a timesketch-dev server.
-This is because pointing to localhost does not work inside the container, it needs to point to the container name.
-The /etc/hosts record will point timesketch-dev to localhost, and then change the RC file to point to that hostname instead of localhost.
-This is only done if timesketch dev server is in the RC file.

 For all these changes to take effect, it is better to stop and start the notebook container again.

+### Caveats

+One of the caveats here is that if you are running this notebook to connect to a locally hosted dev instance of Timesketch you will have issues connecting to it.
+The reason is that on the host, you'll need to connect to `http://localhost:5000`, however that does not exist on the container itself.
+The container needs that host to be `http://timesketch-dev:5000`, which your host does not read.

+The solution here is to have two sections for the dev container, one for the host and the second for the container (just copy/paste the section in the RC file for the dev container and pick a new name for it).

 ## Connect To Colab